agmip/translator-excel-python/README.md

 After creating the environment, open the project in the solution explorer and click right over *Python environments* go to *View All Python Environments* select the envTranslator.

-# How to create the executable from Python files?
+# How to create the executable file?

 This process was reached using the PyInstaller program.
 To install you should go to the root file using Anaconda Prompt.
 ```